codeNinja62/Chess-Engine/README.md

 We would like to acknowledge the chess libraries and resources that helped us build this engine: python-chess – A popular Python library for handling chess moves, board state, and legal moves.
-Pygame – A library used to create the graphical user interface. yaml
+Pygame – A library used to create the graphical user interface.
-Copy code

----

-This markdown-formatted **README.md** is ready to be added to your project’s root directory.
-It includes an overview of the project, setup instructions, folder structure, usage instructions, and guidelines for contributing.

-Feel free to adapt this based on your specific needs or further details of your project.